wp-plugins/menubar/readme.txt

 == Changelog ==

+= 5.4 =
+* Updated for WordPress 4.3
+= 5.3 =
+* Code cleanup to remove a number of PHP Notices
+= 5.2 =
-= 5.1 =
+* Fixed two more PHP Warnings: Creating default object from empty value = 5.1 =
 * Fixed two PHP 5.4 Warnings: Creating default object from empty value = 5.0 =